 Hallé Choir in Manchester

-This season sees the Hallé Choir travel to York Minster to perform Elgar’s Dream of Gerontius as part of the Ryedale Festival and to Nottingham Royal Concert Hall for Mahler’s Symphony No 2.
-Other autumn performances at The Bridgewater Hall include Verdi’s Four Sacred Pieces, as well as the annual Messiah and Carol Concerts in December, all with the Hallé.
-In 2018 the Choir perform John Adams’ Harmonium and Mendelssohn’s glorious setting of Psalm 114.
+This season sees the Hallé Choir travel to York Minster to perform Elgar’s The Dream of Gerontius as part of the Ryedale Festival and to Nottingham Royal Concert Hall for Mahler’s Symphony No 2.
+Autumn performances with the Hallé at The Bridgewater Hall include Verdi’s Four Sacred Pieces, as well as the annual Messiah and Carol Concerts in December.
+In 2018 the Choir will perform John Adams’s Harmonium and Mendelssohn’s glorious setting of Psalm 114.

-Since 2003 the Hallé Choir has featured regularly on the Hallé’s own CD label which has won numerous awards, including the 2009, 2011 and 2013 Gramophone Choral Awards and the 2010 Gramophone Opera Award.
+Since 2003 the Hallé Choir has featured regularly on the Hallé’s own CD label which has won numerous awards, including the three Gramophone Choral Awards and one Gramophone Opera Award.

 The Hallé Choir is made up of 170 singers from all over the North-West of England and from all walks of life.
 Meeting to rehearse regularly in Manchester, the Choir offers a range of activities, including individual vocal coaching, sectional and full choir rehearsals, as well as social events.